The brief said "website." The problem said something else.

 The tech decisions came from the requirements.

 Convex as the backend.
 The kitchen dashboard and the order tracking page both need real-time data.
 When a customer submits an order, the kitchen sees it instantly.
 When staff mark an order as ready, the tracking page updates without a refresh.
 A traditional REST API with polling would have added latency and complexity.
-Convex provides real-time sync, server-side mutations, scheduled jobs, and built-in rate limiting in one system.
+Convex provides live sync, server-side mutations, scheduled jobs, and built-in rate limiting in one system.

 Next.js 16 with React 19 for the frontend.
 Server components handle the static parts (menu, brand pages, legal).
 Client components handle the interactive flows (ordering, dashboard, loyalty).
 This split keeps the initial bundle small while the interactive pieces load on demand.